The Ivy Coach Daily

-In Major League Baseball, as depicted in Michael Lewis’ 2003 “New York Times” Bestseller “Moneyball: The Art of Winning an Unfair Game,” the General Manager of the Oakland A’s, a small-market team that didn’t have the budget to compete against a division rival like the New York Yankees, decided to change the game.
-Instead of going after the same players’ teams like the Yankees were going after, they found different predictors of success.
+In Major League Baseball, as depicted in Michael Lewis’ 2003 New York Times bestseller Moneyball: The Art of Winning an Unfair Game, the General Manager of the Oakland A’s, a small-market team that didn’t have the budget to compete against a division rival like the New York Yankees, decided to change the game.
+Instead of going after the same players’ that teams like the Yankees were going after, they found different predictors of success.
 So instead of trying to trade for an expensive player who leads the American League in home runs, a Harvard computer wizard by the name of Paul DePodesta who reported to Beane used computer algorithms to discover predictors of success like on-base percentage that could ignite an Oakland A’s dynasty.
-With this system, the Oakland A’s were able to win four division titles in ten years and, in doing so, changed baseball.
+With this system, the Oakland A’s were able to win four division titles in ten years and, in doing so, forever changed baseball.

 Wrote Geiser and Santelices in their study, “High-school grades are often viewed as an unreliable criterion for college admissions, owing to differences in grading standards across high schools, while standardized tests are seen as methodologically rigorous, providing a more uniform and valid yardstick for assessing student ability and achievement.
 The present study challenges that conventional view.
-The study finds that high-school grade point average (HSGPA) is consistently the best predictor not only of freshman grades in college, the outcome indicator most often employed in predictive-validity studies, but of four-year college outcomes as well.
+The study finds that high-school grade point average (HSGPA) is consistently the best predictor not only of freshman grades in college, the outcome indicator most often employed in predictive-validity studies, but of four-year college outcomes as well.”

 They go on, “A previous study, UC and the SAT (Geiser with Studley, 2003), demonstrated that HSGPA in college-preparatory courses was the best predictor of freshman grades for a sample of almost 80,000 students admitted to the University of California.
 Because freshman grades provide only a short-term indicator of college performance, the present study tracked four-year college outcomes, including cumulative college grades and graduation, for the same sample in order to examine the relative contribution of high-school record and standardized tests in predicting longer- term college performance.
 Key findings are: (1) HSGPA is consistently the strongest predictor of four-year college outcomes for all academic disciplines, campuses and freshman cohorts in the UC sample; (2) surprisingly, the predictive weight associated with HSGPA increases after the freshman year, accounting for a greater proportion of variance in cumulative fourth-year than first-year college grades; and (3) as an admissions criterion, HSGPA has less adverse impact than standardized tests on disadvantaged and underrepresented minority students.”